CICS110/CICS110.github.io/guides/syllabus/timeline.md

 ### 🧱 Lectures

 - **05 Data Types**: covers the string and list data types.
 Demonstration programs that use them, show control flow and memory diagrams, use GUI modals for I/O along with console examples.
 - **06 Representation**: Show the representation of types, how to convert from one to another (string to int/float), binary numbers, and the formatting of strings.
 Again, use control flow diagrams and memory diagrams to demonstrate how execution works and how the data is organized in memory.
+Use GUI modals for I/O along with console examples.

 ### 🧪 Lab